Luftwaffe: World War II

 British historian Frederick Taylor asserts that "all sides bombed each other's cities during the war.
 Half a million Soviet citizens, for example, died from German bombing during the invasion and occupation of Russia.
 That's roughly equivalent to the number of German citizens who died from Allied raids."

 The Luftwaffe defended German-occupied Europe against the growing offensive power of RAF Bomber Command and, starting in the summer of 1942, the steadily building strength of the United States Army Air Forces.
-The mounting demands of the Defence of the Reich campaign gradually destroyed the Luftwaffes fighter arm.
+The mounting demands of the Defence of the Reich campaign gradually destroyed the Luftwaffe's fighter arm.
 Despite its belated use of advanced turbojet and rocket-propelled aircraft for bomber-destroyer duties, it was overwhelmed by Allied numbers and a lack of trained pilots and fuel.
 A last-ditch attempt, known as Operation Bodenplatte, to win air superiority on 1 January 1945 failed.
 After the Bodenplatte effort, the Luftwaffe ceased to be an effective fighting force.